oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 Finally, taking into account letter frequencies, make up reasons why the remaining letters are placed.

-* The letter n starts nine.
+* The letter n is the first letter of nine.
 * Lower case r looks a bit like a mirror image of 7.
 * Lower case m looks like an incomplete 8 on its side.
 * The letter w has four lines forming it.